4. Ignored Feelings

-Neglect between parent and child, between parents, neglect between siblings, it all is too common in families that don’t have stability and security tied into their inner fabric.
-This kind of neglect, added to all the other problems, contributes to lack of peace and even long-term emotional and psychological disturbances for the people involved.
+Neglect between parent and child, between parents, neglect between siblings, all is too common in families that don’t have stability and security tied into their inner fabric.
+This kind of neglect, added to all the other problems, contributes to a lack of peace and even long-term emotional and psychological disturbances for the people involved.

 When the child is neglected by the ones they hold as the dearest there is nothing more painful and this invariably leads to the feelings of low self-worth as one starts to feel that “If my feelings are not worth a hearing, I too am not worth any good.”
 (4)